Founder and Director

 Several of Dr Kerns’s articles and books explore the bearing of human rights norms on health, environment and climate issues.

-Thomas A Kerns, The Little Book of Youth Climate Courts: How You Can Host a Human Rights Trial for Peopl and Planet, current writing project
+Thomas A Kerns, Youth Climate Courts: How You Can Host a Human Rights Trial for Peopl and Planet (Routledge 2022).

 “‘The Declaration on Human Rights and Climate Change’: A New Legal Tool for Global Policy Change,” Kirsten Davies, et al, Journal of Human Rights and the Environment (8.2), K Davies, S Adelman, A Grear, C Magallanes, T Kerns, S Rajan, 2017